mvac7/PSGed/README.md

 ## Description:

-PSGed is a program for MSX computers with the functionality to play with the registers from PSG (AY-3-8910).
+PSGed is an experimental application for MSX computers to make music working directly with the PSG registers (AY-3-8910).

 It is designed with a graphical user interface easy to use.